Flexible work arrangements

 Face masks - Mask-wearing compulsory at LMU

-FFP2 masks are mandatory in libraries for visitors.
+FFP2 masks are mandatory in libraries and front desk areas for visitors.
 The Staff is required to wear a FFP2 mask or medical face mask.
 If there are suitable partitions between visitors and staff, the staff does not need to wear a face mask.
 If no mask is worn by the staff, special attention must be paid to good ventilation.

 When dealing openly with hazardous, bio- and radioactive materials, masks must not be worn.
 However, respiratory protection must still be used for special activities requiring respiratory protection.